-The College offers graduate theological degrees: a professional Doctor of Ministry (DMin), an academic Master's Degree (MTh), Preparation in Diaconal Ministry (Diploma BTh, MTS), a Master of Theological Studies

-(MTS) for lay persons, a Master of Arts in Spirituality and Liturgy, and a Master of Arts in Social Transformation Ministry.
-Enquiries may be directed to the office: 439-7311.
+The College offers graduate theological degrees: a professional Doctor of Ministry (DMin), an academic Master's Degree (MTh), Preparation in Diaconal Ministry (Diploma BTh, MTS), a Master of Theological Studies (MTS) for lay persons, a Master of Arts in Spirituality and Liturgy, a Master of Arts in Social Transformation Ministry, and a Masters of Religious Education.
+Enquiries may be directed to the office (439-7311).

-236.2 Off-Campus College
+226.2 Off-Campus College